What Is A No Claims Bonus Or No Claims Discount

-A No Claims Discount (NCD), likewise called a no claims perk or no claim bonus NCB, is a benefit for not declaring on your insurance coverage.
+- A No Claims Discount (NCD), likewise called a no claims perk or no claim bonus NCB, is a benefit for not declaring on your insurance coverage.

 What is NCB In Insurance?

-- The amount that its value varies from insurer to insurer, and if you have a NCD of five years or more, is likely to give you a significant discount on your premium.
+- The amount that its value varies from insurer to insurer, and if you have an NCD of five years or more, is likely to give you a significant discount on your premium.

 1) How do I build my NCD or NCB?

 - You can build up an unlimited number of NCB or NCD, yet most insurers will just utilize a maximum of five years when working out a discount.

 2) If a claim is made, how is my no claims bonus NCB or NCD affected?

 - Yet, if you’re hit by another car and it’s agreed that you weren’t at fault, your insurer may have the capacity to reclaim the payout from the other car’s insurer and your NCB or NCD may not be affected.

-In cases where fault can’t be agreed on, insurers may split the cost of the claims and the two drivers’ NCB or NCB could be affected.
+- In cases where fault can’t be agreed on, insurers may split the cost of the claims and the two drivers’ NCB or NCB could be affected.

-If you pay for another policy with a decreased NCB or NCD and are later found not at fault, you can usually get your NCB or NCD reinstated and a discount on the extra premium you paid.
+- If you pay for another policy with a decreased NCB or NCD and are later found not at fault, you can usually get your NCB or NCD reinstated and a discount on the extra premium you paid.

 NCB or NCD proof